uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 - Allow full screen in phaser, but HTML button below interactive.
 - Create separate classes for the sending and receiving pipes, to improve readability.
-- Implement the canAttackAcksNacks functionality - this will require extra sprites and logic changes